Curriculum Vitae

 A functional framework for multisensory and interactive mediated social touch experiences (Proceedings Article)

-In: Proceedings of the ACM International Conference on Interactive Media Experiences Workshops (IMXw), 2023, (Keynote).
+In: Proceedings of the ACM International Conference on Interactive Media Experiences Workshops (IMXw), 2023, (keynote).

 (Links | BibTeX)